Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: Results and Discussion

 \subsection{Diversity-Awareness of \ac{LLM}s}

 Given that we use \ac{LLM}s to produce diverse generations via \ac{ICL}, it remains an open question whether an \ac{LLM} would agree with humans on the diversity of a given set of sentences.
 To answer this question, we use randomly selected 210 sentences (35 sets, each containing 6 sentences) generated by \ac{Prop} (using self-BLEU-3 as the diversity metric) for the input concept sets in the CommonGen dataset.
-We instruct \texttt{\texttt{GPT3.5-turbo}} to rate the diversity of a given set of sentences according to five diversity ratings 1-5 with 1 being highly similar, while 5 being highly diverse.\footnote{Detailed prompt templates are shown in \autoref{sec:LLMTemplates}.} We provide the same instruction as the annotation guidelines for eight human-annotators, who are graduate students in \ac{NLP}.
-To reduce the subjective variability in human judgements, we average and then normalise the ratings following the Likert scale.
+We use \texttt{\texttt{GPT3.5-turbo}} to rate the diversity of a set of sentences according to five levels from 1 (highly similar) to 5 (highly diverse).\footnote{Detailed prompt templates are shown in \autoref{sec:LLMTemplates}.} We provide the same instructions as the annotation guidelines for eight human annotators, who are graduate students in \ac{NLP}.
+To reduce subjective variability in human judgements, we average and then normalise the ratings following the Likert scale.

-In \autoref{fig:human_evaluation}, we plot the GPT-assigned ratings against those by humans.
+In \autoref{fig:human_evaluation}, we plot the GPT-assigned ratings against those provided by humans.
 We further split the ratings into \emph{high} vs. \emph{low} diversity ratings depending on whether the rating is greater or lesser than 3.
 The majority of the data points are distributed along the diagonal quadrants and a Cohen's Kappa of $0.409$ indicating a moderate level of agreement between GPT and human ratings for diversity.

 The generated sentences using the \default~prompt, \ac{Prop} and the human references in CommonGen and ComVE datasets for a single test instance are shown in \autoref{fig:sample}.
 From \autoref{fig:sample} we see that the sentences generated using the \default~prompt often results in significant token overlap, thereby lowering the diversity.
-On the other hand, \ac{Prop} generates both lexically and semantically diverse sentences, covering the diverse viewpoints in the human references.
+On the other hand, although \autoref{tbl:main-res} shows that \ac{Prop} has lower scores in quality metrics, we find that \ac{Prop} generates sentences of sufficient quality.
+These sentences are both lexically and semantically diverse, covering the diverse viewpoints found in the human references.
+We provided additional ICD generated sentences in \autoref{tab:more_exe}, showing that ICD achieves better diversity than the \default~prompt while maintaining adequate quality, and is fluent and commonsense bearing.